fabfoundation/mods/README.md

 ### Running `mods` locally in your computer

+You might want to run `mods` locally if you are offline.
+If you are opening mods from the [github](https://fabfoundation.github.io/mods/) page you can skip this step.
 Use the command line to navigate to the root of the `mods` folder (because the page we want to serve `index.html` is there), and start a web server:

 ```bash
 cd mods